 You might be wondering whether you could then use AirPlay to stream the content from your iPhone or iPad to the bigger screen on your Mac.
 AirPlay is Apple's solution for streaming from your Mac, iPad or iPhone to a TV screen.

 You might be forgiven for thinking it would be possible to stream content from your iPhone or iPad to your Mac's screen using AirPlay.
 After all, AirPlay is available on all three devices.
-However, right now it is not possible to use AirPlay to stream content from your iPhone or iPad to your Mac's display.
+Prior to iOS 15 and macOS Monterey it was not possible to use AirPlay to stream content from your iPhone or iPad to your Mac's display.

-This is set to change very soon when iOS 15 arrives on the iPhone, iPadOS 15 on the iPad, and Monterey on the Mac.
-When the new operating systems launch later in 2021 you should be able to use AirPlay to send content to your Mac from an iPhone, iPad, or another Mac.
+Now the 2021 updates to the operating systems are here you should be able to use AirPlay to send content to your Mac from an iPhone, iPad, or another Mac.
 You will also be able to use your Mac as an AirPlay speaker.